Cruzifier/ChromeDino/README.md

 This project represents a basic clone of Chrome's hidden Dino-Game.
 The project was realized in DirectX with C++.

 # Getting Started
 The preferred operating system is Windows 10, as it is currently being used for development.
-A development environment, such as Qt Creator or CLion, is needed.

 1. Install Microsoft Visual Studio 17
 2. Install Visual Studio Tools for Universal Windows Apps